 2. For this piece I also used the brand new A Naturalist's Guide to the Odonata of Ohio, by Dave McShaffrey, Malisa Spring and Jim McCormac, Ohio Biologic Survey, 2024.
 The photographs of A. apicalis on page 88 are large and clear.
 Describing female Argia apicalis the authors write: "Females are trickier to recognize."
 They go on to describe blue and brown morphs, but make no mention of a green morph.
 They also write: Blue forms of both sexes can noticeably darken the thorax from light blue to dark gray.
 Many observers notice this darkening when the dancers are in tandem; however, a published study did not find such a correlation."
 I recommend this guide for the excellent and large photos, but also for the extensive, clear and very well-written species descriptions.
 I try to avoid linking any book to Amazon, but unfortunately this book is quite expensive on the publisher's website.
 It will be cheaper purchased elsewhere.

 3. I found this excellent website, Delmarva Dragonflies and Damselflies by Mike Moore. which I keep going back to over and over, sometimes just to look at the photos, but also to use for identification assistance.
 I used to live in Baltimore and was a frequent visitor to Maryland's Eastern Shore.
 In the summer of 2018 I returned and, along with friends, rented a house on the Chesapeake Bay in Talbot County.
-Finding and photographing odonata made this an extremely enjoyable vacation.
+Finding and photographing odonata species new to me made it an extremely enjoyable vacation.
 Mike Moore is an Odonata Central Admin reviewer and helped with several of my Talbot county submissions.
 He also recently helped me with some of my Midwest submissions.

 No photo guide or website is going to be 100% useful for making identifications.
 The experts will tell you that, when in doubt, you need to net the odonate and use a magnifier.
 True enough, but easier said than done - at least for me.
 I recently caught two red meadowhawks by hand and took poor photos of the gentalia with my iPhone 14.
 I still could not make the field marks match an ID with confidence.
 The only thing to do is continue trying and learning.